giubueno/log_parser/README.md

 ## Install

 This program is written in Ruby.
-In order to execute this program you will need to install the following gems (libraries in Ruby).
+To execute this program, you will need to install the following gems (libraries in Ruby).
 - Bundler
 - Active Support
 - Rspec